 Substantially all of the Company's revenue is derived from product sales.
-The Company also generates revenues from engineering, tech support, and rental services.
-Product or service revenue is recognized when performance obligations under the terms of a contract are satisfied, which occurs for the Company upon shipment or delivery of products or services to its customers based on written sales terms, which is also when control is transferred.
+Product revenue is recognized when performance obligations under the terms of a contract are satisfied, which occurs for the Company upon shipment or delivery of products or services to its customers based on written sales terms, which is also when control is transferred.
 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring the products or services to a customer.
+The Company determines whether delivery has occurred based on when title transfers and the risks and rewards of ownership have transferred to the customer, which usually occurs when the Company places the product with the customer's carrier or delivers the product to a customer's location.
 The Company regularly reviews its customers' financial positions to ensure that collectability is reasonably assured.